Not Anymore/Title IX Online Training Portal

 The content of the online/refresher training(s) contain sensitive material involving sexual violence prevention.
 If you feel that any of these training(s) will be triggering or traumatizing for you to complete due to experiences with this issue, please contact either:

-- Ms. Cara Mackler, Director of Campus Advocacy with the Women’s Center for Greater Danbury by phone at (203) 837-3939 or by email at email@example.com
+- Ms. Cara Mackler, Director of Campus Advocacy with the Center for Empowerment and Education (formerly known as the Women’s Center for Greater Danbury) by phone at (203) 837-3939 or by email at email@example.com

-- Ms. Rachel Krehel, Campus Advocate with the Women’s Center for Greater Danbury by phone at (203) 837-39369 or by email at firstname.lastname@example.org
+- Ms. Rachel Krehel, Campus Advocate with the Center for Empowerment and Education (formerly known as the Women’s Center for Greater Danbury) by phone at (203) 837-39369 or by email at firstname.lastname@example.org

 - Mr. Scott Towers, Pride Center/Deputy Title IX Coordinator for the WCSU Pride Center by phone at (203) 837-8811 or by email at email@example.com The above-mentioned can assist in providing more details on available alternatives.

 WCSU is launching a new mobile application called LIVESafe.
 Using the WCSU LIVESafe app provides users with direct contact to campus police and other university offices to easily communicate any health and safety needs on campus.
 Please click here to download the WCSU LIVESafe app for mobile use.
-Any direct questions as it pertains to this app use, please contact Roger Connor, Chief of the WCSU Police Department by email at firstname.lastname@example.org or by phone at (203) 837-9300.
+Any direct questions as it pertains to this app use, please contact Richard Guerrera, Chief of the WCSU Police Department either by email at firstname.lastname@example.org or by phone at (203) 837-9300.

 Please click here to access/obtain more information about Title IX and WCSU CaRRT.